 Matching employer contributions to 401(k) deadline

-Rules for depositing your matching 401(k) contribution are different than rules for depositing employee deferrals.
+Rules for depositing your matching 401(k) contribution differ from those for depositing employee deferrals.
 Your plan documents should contain the deadlines for depositing your matching contribution.

 Late 401(k) contributions

 Making late 401(k) contributions is unwise.
 Employees earn interest on the amount in their 401(k) accounts.
 When you make a late deposit, employees might lose interest on the amount deposited late.

 Making untimely deposits might result in penalties that you have to pay.
 You might also have to pay an excise tax on the amount you deposit late.
 And, your business might be disqualified from the 401(k) plan.

 When you realize that you failed to make a timely deposit, there are several steps you must follow.

 As soon as you realize that your deposit is late, deposit the contributions as soon as possible.

 You will also need to deposit lost earnings into employee accounts.
 The employee would have been earning interest on the contribution if it was deposited on time, so you need to make up the lost money amounts.